How To Tell If Jordans Are Fake: A Full Guide

 Colorways are combinations of colors, and the two websites mentioned above are the most reliable sources since they come directly from them.

-If there isn’t a color choice stated on those official websites, it’s probably a fake.
+If there isn’t a color choice stated on those official websites, it’s probably a fake Jordan.
 Therefore, you should stay as far away from it as you can.

 Authentic indicates that they seem genuine Air Jordans; it has no other meaning.